-Bad debt is the amount of debt that becomes irrecoverable because the customer is unable to repay it.
+Bad debt is the amount of debt that cannot be recovered as the customer is unable to repay it.
 Therefore, entities record the same uncollectible amount as a bad debt.

 There could be several reasons for missing out on the payments like financial difficulty, customers wilfully engaging in fraud, etc.